 1. It can set new hires up for success from their first day

 Your new team members can say farewell to the first day jitters.
-An effective employee onboarding process will help ensure that new hires are feeling happy and productive from their first day on the job.
+An effective employee onboarding process will help make sure that new hires are feeling happy and productive from their first day on the job.

-The most successful onboarding programs are supported by great communication with new hires prior to their first day, to make sure that they have everything they need in the lead up.
+The most successful onboarding programs are supported by great communication with new hires before their first day, to make sure that they have everything they need in the lead-up.
 This way, they can embrace everything about your business from day one – with no time lost to admin or confusion.

 2. It can help you collect essential information about your new hire